genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Action**: to use STAR mapper to align reads against reference transcripts and apply an `Expectation-Maximization algorithm`_ to estimate gene and isoform expression levels from RNA-Seq data.
+**Action**: to use STAR mapper to align reads against reference transcripts and apply the `Expectation-Maximization algorithm`_ to estimate gene and isoform expression levels from RNA-Seq data.

 .. _Expectation-Maximization algorithm: https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm